-Former Spartan netminder Mike Gilmore is in his third season as a volunteer assistant coach.
+Former Spartan netminder Mike Gilmore is in his fourth season as a volunteer assistant coach.
 Gilmore, who previously served at his alma mater in the same role, will work primarily with the team's goaltenders.

 Gilmore epitomized the term "student-athlete" in his playing career, as he earned Academic All-Big Ten honors three times and CoSIDA First-Team Academic All-America honors as a senior, as well as the Bill Burgess Outstanding Senior Award, the Blue Line President's Award as the team's top scholar-athlete, as well as the Amo Bessone Award for combining athletic and academic achievement with community involvement.
 He also won the 1992 Chester Brewer Award, awarded to MSU Senior achieving academic and athletic excellence.

 On the ice, he played in 64 career games and ranks eighth all-time at MSU with a 2.91 career goals-against average and 10th in career shutouts (4).
 Gilmore was a part of two CCHA regular-season and tournament championships (1988-89, 1989-90), and three NCAA Tournament teams, which included Frozen Four trips in both 1989 and 1992.
 He joined the Spartan team as a walk-on, but quickly earned a scholarship and served as an alternate captain as a senior.

 Gilmore was a member of the US National team in the summer of 1991, earning a gold medal at the US Olympic Sports Festival.